 Third Year Head Coach Continues To Build Rebel Program

-Rob Thompson enters his fourth year as an assistant coach in charge of goalkeepers in 2013.
+Rob Thompson enters his fifth year as an assistant coach in charge of goalkeepers in 2014.

 McCormick twice won SEC Defensive Player of the Week honors, helping the Rebels advance to the SEC Tournament for the 14th time in school history and the quarterfinals of the 2013 SEC Tournament with a shutout win over LSU in the opening round of the annual event.